-Additional design details have substantially enhanced the descriptions and dimensions of permanent acquisitions and temporary construction easements required to build the project.
-The City’s right of way support consultant is updating acquisition costs for all project parcels, which will be compared to programmed right of way acquisition funds.
-Current costs and refined property requirements will provide the basis for developing property acquisition and funding strategies.
+Additional design details have better defined the permanent acquisitions and temporary construction easements required to build the project.
+These are being translated into appraisal maps which will be used by the City’s right of way support consultant to conduct formal property appraisals.
+Current highway and structure capital costs and refined property requirements will provide the basis for developing property acquisition and funding strategies.

 Strong Case for Funding

-The project offers substantial local, regional, State and Federal transportation benefits by enhancing safety, access and circulation by all users and in turn adding value to activity centers, existing and planned residential, commercial, industrial and institutional land uses on both sides of Route 101.
-From a benefit-cost perspective, the project results in substantial reductions in average vehicular delay that translate into a very strong ratio of benefits to costs.
+The project offers substantial local, regional, State and Federal transportation benefits by enhancing safety, access and circulation by all users.
+It will add value to activity centers, existing and planned residential, commercial, industrial and institutional land uses on both sides of Route 101.
+From a benefit-cost perspective, the project’s reductions in average vehicular delay translate generate project benefits that exceed its costs.
 This is essential to a high score in funding applications.

-Finally, the City is coordinating with Caltrans regarding advertisement, award and administration of construction, and necessary agreements between parties concerning construction, operations and maintenance responsibilities.
+The City is coordinating with Caltrans regarding roles and responsibilities for construction and necessary agreements concerning construction, operations and maintenance.

 - Conceptual Design & Environmental Approval Documents